Wearing a school uniform gives the children both a sense of pride and belonging.

 On PE days, children should wear their school PE uniform:

-- A white round necked T shirt with or without the school logo.
+- A plain white round necked T shirt with or without the school logo.

-- Black or burgundy shorts for indoor PE and outdoor Summer PE.
+- Plain black or plain burgundy shorts (no stripes or logos) for indoor PE and outdoor Summer PE.

-- Black joggers or black sports leggings for outdoor PE which may be worn over shorts
+- Plain (no stripes or logos) black joggers or plain(no stripes or logos) black sports leggings for outdoor PE

 - Trainers – these must be suitable for outside wear and can be the same as the child’s outside trainers or they can be appropriate sports trainers of any colour

 - School jumpers should be worn over their plain T-shirt.